• istoica a year ago

 Binaries should always include the dynamic libraries they require.
 Docker is one way to include them.
 But you can also just include them the vanilla way.
 Works great!
 Very easy and reliable.

-• hu3 7 hours ago
+• hu3 a year ago

 On some projects and teams, more than usually expected, this is more than fine.

-• gnulinux 7 hours ago
+• gnulinux a year ago

 I'm sorry but this doesn't work.
 Over the last 10 years so I was fucked over by countless "software that includes all its dependencies" that stopped working when I upgraded some other totally irrelevant software because "well duh it obviously uses system libC" or whatever.
 Examples: critical .AppImage binaries stopping working after random system upgrades.
 Nothing runs on my computer is ever fully isolated, not even Docker.
 So, any isolation guarantee I get is guarantee I'll take.
 You claim today that your software is isolated, but I don't know if 3 years down the road I'll upgrade my freaking text editor and your program will stop working because that one library from 1987 has to be exactly version A.X but my text editor upgraded it to A.Y.
 Thanks but no thanks.

-• forrestthewoods 6 hours ago
+• forrestthewoods a year ago

 > your program will stop working because that one library from 1987 has to be exactly version A.X but my text editor upgraded it to A.Y.